osgi/osgi.enroute.site/_appnotes/concurrency.md

 * start the initialization in a background thread
 * block until the initialization is finished when called on a working method of the service
-* defer the deactivate method until initialization is done
+* defer the deactivate method until initialization is done.
+This can potentially mean that the actual close method is called on another thread, much later than the deactivate method.

 The following code implements this.